Foster Care and Adoption

 If you are interested in learning more about becoming a resource for Alexandria children and teens, attend an upcoming information session.

-At this time, all Information Sessions are being held virtually or by phone until further notice.
-Please contact Nikki Jacks at firstname.lastname@example.org to learn more about becoming a foster parent, also referred to as resource parent.
+Our next Virtual Information Session will be held on Thursday, March 14, 2024 at 6:30 pm.
+Please contact Nikki Jacks at email@example.com to RSVP and join us to learn more about becoming a foster parent, also referred to as resource parent.
 See the brochure on becoming a foster parent or call the Resource Home Recruiter at 703.746.5858 for more information.